 AI used utilized to categorize the experience, and a back-end algorithm can be utilized to automatically trigger different operations and actions based on the categorization.
 The Customer Experience Score feature will both proactively and automatically engage “at-risk” customers, while also nurturing already happy customers, to help provide a better overall experience.

 This score is consistently updated in real-time based on every single interaction to provide all users with a deep understanding of these interactions.
 Admins can customize specific rules and triggers, as well as happiness thresholds to tailor the solution and its functionality.
+Over time, AI can improve public relations.

 2. Nexmo Real-Time Sentiment Analysis